As a resale aggregator, prices may be higher than face value.

 As a percentage of the total stadium capacity, the total is relatively low by Premier League standards.
 Let’s compare Newcastle’s tally of season ticket holders with other clubs with large stadiums:

-ClubSeason Ticket HoldersStadium CapacityPercentage of Stadium Capacity
+ClubSeason Ticket HoldersStadium CapacityPercentage of Capacity

 Newcastle United32,00052,35061%